filipsPL/autowx2/README.md

 - [ ] run recordings on the specified fixed time (for weather fax, for example)
 - [ ] ISS / rtl_fm parameters for recording
 - [ ] any other cool satellites to record and process?
+- [ ] switch off dongle calibration and move it to a separate external file

 ## to test